Common Code Violations

 Vineyard is a beautiful little city nestled between the Wasatch Mountains and the shores of Utah Lake.
 We strive to keep our city beautiful and welcoming.
 In order to prevent potential injuries and to maintain property value city ordinances restrict unsheltered storage of any old, unused, stripped, and junked machinery, implements, equipment or personal property of any kind which is no longer safely usable for the purposes for which it was manufactured (Municipal Code 8.08.030(C)).
 Persons living in Vineyard should not keep any lumber, junk, trash, or debris on their property either because it endangers property value for neighbors (Municipal Code 8.08.030(D)).

 Each housing unit in Vineyard was built to provide a designated amount of parking in a garage or driveway.
 As residents park in their assigned parking spots, it is unnecessary for them to park in the street.
 Street parking creates several different dangers.
-First, drivers are less able to see if a child darts into the street increasing the risk of homicide.
+First, drivers are less able to see if a child darts into the street increasing the risk of accidents.
 Second, drivers can be forced into oncoming lanes of traffic.
 Third, it prevents and inconveniences emergency vehicles: fire trucks, ambulances, law enforcement cruisers.
 The precious seconds lost can severely impact first-responders.
 It is prohibited to leave any vehicle for 48 or more consecutive hours on the street at any time of year (Vineyard Municipal Code 10.04.040(G)).
 For snow plows to remove snow off the streets, it is also prohibited for any vehicle to be on the roads at anytime when there is snow on the roads.
 (Vineyard Municipal Code 0.04.050(C))